 Ears are, without question, one of the most defining qualities of a dog.
-There’s so much you can learn from your dog’s ears.
+There’s so much you can learn by observing your dog’s ears.
 For example, erect and triangular ears can give the impression of a dog that is alert and ready for action.

 Much like humans, their physical features can be misleading.
 But one thing is for certain, dogs with long ears have a certain appeal.
-Because of this, we’ve put together a list of our favorite long-eared dog breeds to get you acquainted with them.
+That said, we’ve put together a list of our favorite long-eared dog breeds to get you acquainted with them.

 RECOMMENDED: 31 Big Fluffy Dogs to Hug

 - 3. Basset Hound

 - 6. Cocker Spaniel

 - 7. Spinone Italiano

 - 11. Dachshund